-The Air Force Court of Criminal Appeals [link to http://afcca.law.af.mil/] is an appellate court that reviews convictions adjudged by general and special courts-martial.
-The Air Force Court of Criminal Appeals has jurisdiction over each case in which the court-martial sentence entered as the judgment of the court extends to death, a punitive discharge or confinement for two or more years.
-Except for an approved sentence including the death penalty, a defendant or appellant may waive appellate consideration of his or her case.
-In addition to the situations outlined above, the Judge Advocate General may refer other court-martial cases to the Court.
+The Air Force Court of Criminal Appeals (AFCCA) is an appellate court that reviews convictions adjudged by general and special courts-martial.
+The AFCCA has automatic jurisdiction over each case in which the court-martial sentence extends to death, a punitive discharge or confinement for two or more years.
+Except for an approved sentence including the death penalty, an appellant may waive appellate consideration of his or her case.
+In addition to the situations outlined above, the Judge Advocate General may refer other court-martial cases to the AFCCA.

-The Air Force Court of Criminal Appeals may act only with respect to the findings and sentence as approved by the convening authority.
+The AFCCA may act only with respect to the findings and sentence as approved by the convening authority.
 It can correct any legal error it finds, and it can reduce a sentence.
+The

-The Court also has the power to take other actions (e.g., to order a new review and action by the same or a different convening authority) or to order a rehearing.
+AFCCA also has the power to take other actions (e.g., to order a new review and action by the same or a different convening authority) or to order a rehearing.

-The Air Force Court of Criminal Appeals is composed of several panels of judges.
-Normally the Court has at least three panels with each panel having three appellate military judges.
+The AFCCA is composed of several panels of judges.
+Normally, the Court has at least three panels with each panel having three appellate military judges.
 The Judge Advocate General assigns judges to the Court and designates one as the chief judge.
 The chief judge determines the composition of the various panels of the Court and designates a senior judge on each panel.
 In some situations, the entire Court will consider a case or reconsider a decision of a panel.